ISCDtoolbox/Commons/README.md

 Important remark: if one uses the basic installation of Xcode, which is the software Apple imposes you to install from the Apple Store in order to deal with any development tools, the gcc and clang compilers are not the real ones.
 In fact, they are only symbolic links to the apple clang compiler.
 For user who are really using clang or gcc, the installation of the Commons library should also work in this case (although not currently tested).
 We refer to the previous similar linux section to get details about the associated libraries that need to be linked.

+We also mention that git is only used here to clone the repository on your computer but it is also possible to download the files manually from github in a *.zip format if git is not installed on your computer.

 In order to get the current version of a specific software installed on your computer (or simply to know is such a software is installed), you can type in a command prompt
 ```
 nameOfTheSoftware --version